azizahmad7751/file-uploader/README.md

 Access the application in your web browser at http://localhost:8000/.

-Usage
+##Usage
-Register a new user or log in if you already have an account.
+1. Register a new user or log in if you already have an account.

-Click the "File Upload" button to upload a file.
+2. Click the "File Upload" button to upload a file.
 You can see the upload progress.

-After uploading, you can view and download your uploaded files in the "My Files" section.
+3. After uploading, you can view and download your uploaded files in the "DOWNLOAD" section.

-You can pause and resume file uploads using the respective buttons.